google/oauth2l/README.md

 written in Go.
 Its primary use is to fetch and print OAuth 2.0 access tokens, which can be used with other command-line tools and shell scripts.

-## Previous Version

-The previous version of `oauth2l` was written in Python and it is located at the [python](/python) directory.
-The Python version is deprecated because it depends on a legacy auth library and contains some features that are no longer best practice.
-Please switch to use the Go version instead.

 ## Overview

 `oauth2l` supports all Google OAuth 2.0 authentication flows for both user